schell/broomdog/README.md

 ### wtf is indefinite loanership?

-It's a wordsmush that roughly means you can get a loaned value from the map without a lifetime.
+It's a wordsmush that roughly means you can borrow a value from the map without a lifetime.

 #### wtf is a loaned value?